Business-improvement.eu

 After that, Goldratt concentrated on giving advice, and founded the Avraham Goldratt Institute (AGI) in the eighties.

 In 1998, Goldratt retired, but only temporarily.
 In 2002 he made a comeback with the Goldratt Group, which spans training, marketing and consultancy.
-The last mentioned activity is carried out by Goldratt Consulting, be it that implementations of the TOC are passed on to external consultants.
-Otto van der Zeeuw is director of one of the certified partners.
-‘We can carry the load during TOC-projects', he says.
-'However, the customer makes a contract with Goldratt Consulting.'
+The last mentioned activity is carried out by the Goldratt Consulting branch, be it that implementations of the TOC are passed on to external consultants.

 Novel